 We provide two private and friendly Nursery Schools, located within the grounds of the Holmes Chapel Primary School and Hermitage Primary School, Cheshire and cater for children from 2 years.

 Our ‘Twinkles’ are our 2 and 3yr old children and our ‘Stars and Sunbeams’ are pre-schooler’s who all make the transition to school at the end of the academic year.
 Each room is designed to create a stimulating, age appropriate environment for the children, and our two fabulous outdoor areas, where we spend a lot of time, provide extended learning opportunities.

 Working in partnership with parents is our driving force to help us design and deliver our service.
 We are a fully inclusive nursery and understand that every family has different circumstances, challenges and needs, this is why we offer parents flexibility and support when it is needed.
 Happy Days Club and Nursery School offers high quality child-care that we are proud of!

-Both settings have an Office Manager, Sharon Wilson at Hermitage Drive and Debbie Lyons at Jubilee walk, who are responsible for the administration of the settings.
+Both settings have an Office Manager/Administrator, Jenny Mitchell at Hermitage Drive and Debbie Lyons at Jubilee walk, who are responsible for the administration of the settings.

 Ruth Sargeant (Accounts Manager) is based at Jubilee Walk but deals with families attending at both Happy Days sites.
 Our Jubilee Walk site is managed by Helen Hall and her Deputy Managers are Janet Flavell and Stephanie Barber, and our Hermitage Drive site is managed by Vicki Baskeyfield.